 - A large family office in a co-investment in a significant retail fitness franchise.

-- JN Phillips Auto Glass in a leveraged buyout by CenterOak Partners LLC and subsequent combination with Techna Glass, Inc. to form TruRoad Holdings, Inc.
+- JN Phillips Auto Glass in a leveraged buyout by CenterOak Partners LLC and subsequent combination with Techna Glass, Inc. to form TruRoad Holdings, Inc., the second largest autoglass repair company in the U.S.

 - A leading investment advisory/broker dealer firm in the strategic acquisition of a rival’s advisors and other assets.

-- A middle-market private equity fund in the acquisition of a consumer products portfolio company.
+- A middle-market private equity fund in the acquisition of a consumer products platform company.

 - A national wholesale grocery company on the acquisition of a grocery distribution company’s assets.